pirtleshell/rust-gedcom/readme.md

 ## About this project

-GEDCOM is a file format for sharing genealogical information like family trees!
-It's being made obsolete by [GEDCOM-X](https://github.com/FamilySearch/gedcomx) but is still widely used in many genealogy programs.
+GEDCOM is a file format for sharing genealogical information like family trees, and it's widely used in many genealogy programs.

 I wanted experience playing with parsers and representing tree structures in Rust, and noticed a parser for Rust did not exist.
 And thus, this project was born!
 A fun experiment to practice my Rust abilities.